 Because the deceased author James Michener will be a major character in my next novel, now wandering the world alone as a ghost, I've been thinking a lot about him.
 I realized today that he is another candidate for these lists of people who might belong on the spectrum.
 For he was a loner among … Continue reading Autism’s lost loners | James Michener

 In my book The Shyness Guide, I've written about C.G.
 Jung's different conception of 'introvert/extrovert' - different, that is, from the view of most people today.
-Since it was Jung who coined the terms 'introvert' and 'extrovert', he ought to have a say in how they're used.
-In his book Psychological Types, he proposed that there are … Continue reading Are you an Introvert and an Extrovert?
+In his 1921 book Psychological Types, he proposed that there are four principal functions: Two perceiving functions: Sensation and Intuition Two judging functions: Thinking and Feeling We … Continue reading Are you an introvert and an extrovert?

 When there are more than 600 books about shyness for sale on Amazon, you might wonder why I wrote another one.
 How could there be anything left to say?
 Well, because shyness is almost never understood the way I understand it.
 My central idea is that shyness is natural in most shy people.
 It's part … Continue reading Why did I write The Shyness Guide?